Macsch15/Tricolore/README.md

-## Tricolore
+## Aurora
 ##### Community environment project

 ------------

-Tricolore is a fat-free environment that provides flexible solutions for create and maintain an online community.
+Aurora is a fat-free environment that provides flexible solutions for create and maintain an online community.

 ### Requirements
 - PHP >= 7.1.3